Table of Contents

 - Other fees: $100 due diligence fee

 - Type of arrangement: Full recourse after 90 days

 In this scenario, the client would only pay a one-time fee of $2,100 (lockbox plus the discount) but would have the invoice charged back to him or her if the counterpart does not pay within 3 months.

 Some additional examples can be found on our Small Business Factoring page.

 Borrowing against receivables can be done in the form of a loan or a credit line.
 In both cases, the lender would establish a borrowing base, which is the maximum amount the business can borrow.
 The borrowing base is calculated by discounting the value of the company’s most liquid assets, such as accounts receivable and inventory.
 The advance rate varies by type of asset and tends to be higher on accounts receivable and lower on inventory.

-A typical advance rate for A/R factoring could be as high as 85% and 50% on inventory.
+Accounts receivable tend to have a higher advance rate, while that on inventory is typically lower.
 However, most lenders will place restrictions on how much they advance against the following types of receivables: